edxco/linter-capstone/README.md

  The following rules also check the number of times that a:

- - Missing brackets open or close.
+ - Missing brackets open or close*.
- - Missing parentesis open or close.
+ - Missing parentesis open or close*.
- - Missing curly brackets open or close.
+ - Missing curly brackets open or close*.

+It will not check whether if the close or open for each bracket, curly bracket or parenthesis are close in order.

 ## Repl